Value-added tax (VAT)

 The levy is not charged on the first GBP 20 billion of chargeable liabilities and is not deductible for corporation tax purposes.

-Bank profits are also subject to an 8% supplementary corporation tax charge on profits above GBP 25 million from 1 January 2016.
+Bank profits are also subject to an 8% supplementary corporation tax charge on profits above GBP 25 million.

 Insurance premium tax (IPT)